maniginam/maniginam.github.io/_posts/2020-06-17-palindromes.md

 I'm still having fun and really enjoying all of this.
 Still don't have any closure on the work situation, but I'm trying be flexible and help out however I can.

 Leo has started army crawling.
-He doesn't quite crawl yet, but he has a very determined & desperate army crawl that only utilizes his arms.
-And I mean that litterally; he honestly looks like a person who just lost his legs and is crying and desperately trying to crawl to safety (me).
+By that I mean, he does what I call a desparate wounded warrior crawl where he doesn't quite crawl yet, but he has a very determined & desperate army crawl that only utilizes his arms while allowing his legs to limply trail behind him.
+And I mean that literally; he honestly looks like a person who just lost his legs and is crying and desperately trying to crawl to safety (me).
 I of course feel bad for him and pick him up quickly.

 Rex on the other hand is talking up a storm these days.
 Yesterday, he said he got bit by a bug.
 His finger was swollen,